Digital-Defiance/OpenBook/README.md

 * Support storing basic markdown data through query
 * Support encryption of data
 * Support Git WebHooks to notify OpenBook of changes
+* Support multiple views
+* Consider emulating Excel formulas and other support in views without excel so that views with excel make sense, such as a transaction with a computed total based on a quantity and amount, or a _bottom.md with a sum or other totaling mechanism.
+They render well in Excel, but when queried through the API, they are less useful.

 ## Authors, License